khafidprayoga/dailytask/INSTALLATION.md

 create `.env` and generate secret access and refresh token, and setup the Postgres database services.

+On postgres database, you need enable `uuid-oosp` extensions
 ### Footnote

 In my public API, i have deployed on AWS Lightsail and set the server time to **ASIA/JAKARTA (WIB) UTC+7**.